 - The decisions of the Race Committee are final.

 - While the car can be built from a kit or from scratch, the wheels must be plastic “pinewood derby wheels.”
+All 4 wheels must touch the track at weigh-in.
 Please note the wheels are not to be modified in any way from their basic flat tread design.
 Light sanding of the tread area is acceptable to remove plastic flashing and to smooth the tread, but the tread is to remain flat with the same width and basic diameter as supplied.
 Wheels will be inspected at weigh-in.
 Cars with non-compliant wheels will be disqualified.

 - No powder lubricants of any kind are permitted.
 The Race Committee will apply a drop of oil to each axle/wheel prior to the race.
 If a powder lubricant is applied prior to the oil, not only will the oil and powder cause a gumming of the wheels, the car will be disqualified.